A drone crashes inside the University of Kentucky's football stadium during a pregame ceremony

 No one was hurt, according to the USTA.
 And while the match paused briefly, it didn’t slow down Pennetta as she marched to a 6-1, 6-4 victory.

-Drones are one of a handful of items -- along with things such as food, backpacks, tennis racquets and selfie sticks -- that fans are expressly prohibited from bringing on the grounds of the National Tennis Center
+Drones are one of a handful of items – along with things like food, backpacks, tennis racquets and selfie sticks – that fans are expressly prohibited from bringing on the grounds of the National Tennis Center in Flushing Meadows.

-Queens District Attorney Richard A. Brown called the U.S. Open incident "just the latest close call involving a drone and clearly illustrates that drones cannot simply be considered children's toys."
+Queens District Attorney Richard A. Brown called the Thursday night incident “just the latest close call involving a drone and clearly illustrates that drones cannot simply be considered children’s toys.”

 The district attorney said it was “fortunate that no one was injured, … but we can’t rely on happenstance to protect the public.”